justingreerbbi/wordpress-oauth-server/README.md

 ## Development / Developer Notes

 * Clients in the oauth_clients table that have the ID of `0` belong to the OAuth server.
 These clients should be treated as a private resource and not used for more than one client type.
 DO NOT use the same client id for multiple clients.
-Each device, plaform, software using the OAuth Server level client_id shoudl have their own client_id.
+Each device, plaform, software using the OAuth Server level client_id should have their own client_id.

 ## TODO

-[ ] Look into API enpoint to create a client id via API.
+* Look into API enpoint to create a client id via API.
 This will require and `user credentials.
+* Look into cleaning up the headers when the server is responding